prof-rossetti/georgetown-opim-557-201803/assignments/activex-controls/assignment.md

 ![a screenshot of four vertically-aligned option buttons, one of which is selected. it also shows a message box alerting the user of which option has been selected. it also uses four different linked cells to indicate the boolean values of each option. it also displays in a specified cell the caption of the selected option.](/notes/activex-controls/option-buttons/option-button-2.png)

 > Note: don't worry if this challenge results in some code duplication.
-After you learn about custom subprocedures and parameters, we can apply techniques for simplifying, or "refactoring" this code to remove duplication.
+After you learn about custom sub-procedures and parameters, we can apply techniques for simplifying, or "refactoring" this code to remove duplication.

 #### Check Box Challenge